William Faulkner Quits His Post Office Job in Splendid Fashion with a 1924 Resignation Letter

 In the 1952 election, we find Adlai Stevenson, the reluctant Democratic candidate, squaring off against Dwight D. Eisenhower, the war hero who had led American troops to victory in Europe, instantly becoming the “most admired living American” (according to opinion polls).
 Eisenhower, it turns out, knew how to win elections as well as wars.
 In ’52, Ike aired the first ad campaigns on television.
 Called Eisenhower Answers America, the ads featured “everyday” Americans asking questions about the issues of the day — the war in Korea, inflation, high taxes, etc. PBS has a well-researched introduction to this innovation in American politics, while the nicely-curated web site, The Living Room Candidate, offers a rich collection of campaign commercials aired between 1952 and 2008.

-You can watch three ads from Eisenhower Answers America above and below.
+You can watch a playlist of ads from the Eisenhower Answers America campaign below.

 Samuel L. Jackson Stars in “Wake the F**ck Up for Obama,” a NSFW Political Children’s Tale